rnishiura/speech-chatgpt/README.md

 ## Usage

 Run `app.py` and further instruction is provided.
+You don't need to give any credentials to this app.
+Just login to the ChatGPT service.

 ## Models